The Sensory Garden

 gardens of Beckenham Place Park.
 Several people, groups, organisations,

-volunteers performed work in the garden and some landscaping was
+volunteers performed work in the garden as well as the Friends of BPP volunteers and some landscaping was

 contracted from Phoebes Garden Centre.
 The Friends volunteer team maintain the garden and the park gardeners work in